THE PORT CITY INTERNSHIP

 Digital Communication Intern

-The Overflow Digital Communication Intern will help communicate to students the life of Overflow and will do this through leading the media team on Tuesdays, capturing content, brainstorming media ideas, assisting in running Overflow’s social platforms, and anything else that helps communicate the heart of Overflow.
-Communication will be a huge key aspect of this internship role.
+The Overflow Digital Communication Intern will help communicate to 18-25 year olds the life and heart of Overflow and will do this through capturing content, brainstorming media ideas, running Overflow’s social platforms, and anything else that helps communicate the activity of Overflow.
+Clear communication and creativity will be a key aspect of this internship role.
 We create because He first created us!

 Online Connect Intern